Search for anything...

 Features

-• 16-inch pneumatic tires with molded rims provide performance, safety, and timeless style.
-A five-point harness and safety flag ensure your riders are protected.
+• 16-inch pneumatic tires with molded rims provide performance, safety, and timeless style with a 5-point harness and safety flag that ensure your child is protected

-• Designed to protect your child from the elements, a 2-in-1 canopy features both a bug screen and a weather shield with rear vent window.
+• Designed to protect your child from the elements, a 2-in-1 canopy features both a bug screen and weather shield with rear vent window

 Description